lorefnon/ts-sql-codegen/README.md

 Thanks for your interest in contributing to this project.
 Pull requests and feature enhancements are welcome.

-This utility is being used in a project with hundreds of tables, so any backward incompatible changes in generated code are highly undesirable.
+This utility is being used in projects with many tables, so backward incompatible changes in generated code are highly undesirable.

 Feature flags are recommended for aspects which are not beneficial to all/most users.

-Code-generation should be last resort - if some feature can be supported in ts-sql-query itself, we recommending creating a PR there.
+Code-generation should be last resort - if some feature can be supported in ts-sql-query itself, we recommending contributing there.